Agent skills

 Add the remote HTTP server to your Claude Code by running the following command:Windsurf

-Add to~/.codeium/windsurf/mcp_config.json
+Add to~/.codeium/windsurf/mcp_config.json:

 Selecting a workspace

-header.
+If your account has multiple workspaces, set the active workspace by including theX-Blaxel-Workspace header.
 If omitted, your AI app may prompt you to specify one when a tool is invoked.

 Example prompts